HL7/fhir-security-label-ds4p/input/pagecontent/usecases.md

 Sender inspects Receiver's Security Labeling Capability Statements to determine whether Receiver Capabilities exceed, match, or are less than Sender Security Labeling Capabilities.

+*Happy Path:*

-(Happy Path) Receiver Security Labeling Capabilities matches Sender Security Labeling Capabilities.
+- Receiver's Security Labeling Capabilities match Sender Security Labeling Capabilities.

-Sender returns requested Resources with applicable security labels.
+- Sender returns requested Resources with applicable security labels.

-### Receiver Security Labeling Capability
+*Unhappy Path:*
+- Sender determines that the Receiver's Security Labeling Capabilities are not aligned and declines the request.
+- The Sender or Receiver may invoke a trust negotiation to resolve the incompatibilities for future interactions.

+### Receiver-Side Enforcement

 #### Assumption
 Receiver has implemented Security Labeling and Privacy-Preserving Authorization Services, including: